Infant Nutrition –Your Baby’s First Foods

 - Focus on whole, unprocessed fruits and vegetables that can be mashed or pureed, in addition to baby cereals.

-- Develop their palates early by using small amounts of spices that you also enjoy, to create certain food acceptance early on.
+- Develop their palates early by using small amounts of herbs and spices that you also enjoy, to create certain food acceptance early on.